-During its close relationship with the USSR, Cuba focused on the production of sugar, which it exported to the Soviet Union at high prices, and relied on all kinds of Soviet imports in return which they received at low prices.
+During its close relationship with the USSR, Cuba focused on the production of sugar, which it exported to the Soviet Union at high prices, and relied on all kinds of Soviet imports in return that they received at low prices.
 This may have worked at the time, but it made Cuba incredibly dependent on both the USSR and its sugar industry.
 In recent years, the tourism industry has taken off, which has reduced some of the dependence on sugar, but Cuba needs to develop other key industries as well.
 Two promising options are oil and nickel production, both of which are on the rise in Cuba.
 An increase in oil production would be especially beneficial, as it would decrease Cuba’s dependence on expensive imported oil.

 All of these changes would be helpful to the Cuban economy, but the greatest current barrier to a prosperous Cuba is the US trade embargo, and even with these other capitalist reforms, Cuba will continue to struggle as long as it remains an economic adversary of the world’s only superpower.
 With over forty years of antagonistic behavior toward one another, Cuba and the United States will not become best friends overnight.
 Implementing capitalist reforms will help, but the Castro administration will also have to ease up on anti-US rhetoric, and improve the current human rights situation within the country.
 The United States is by no means opposed to having better relations with Cuba, but will not get rid of its trade embargo as long as Castro remains openly opposed to America and its policies.
 Improving US-Cuban relations and hopefully lifting or easing the embargo will certainly be difficult, but the possible benefits make it worth the effort.